JasonEckardt/JasonEckardt/README.md

 - 👋 Hi, I’m @JasonEckardt
 - 👀 I’m interested in ...
+Computer Science
 - 🌱 I’m currently a student at Adrian College
 - 📫 How to reach me ... jasoneckardttaing@gmail.com